• Secure order

 Rows 61 - 107: In rows 61, 67, 73, 79, 85, 91, 97,103 and 109, the 4th and 5th stitches (after the 3 garter stitch edge stitches), i.e. 2 stitches are knitted together to form one stitch.

-116th row: Knit 2 stitches, knit 2 stitches together, knit 1 stitch.
-Knit 3 rows in garter stitch.
+116. 2nd row: Knit 2 stitches, knit 2 stitches together, knit 1 stitch. knit 3 rows in garter stitch.

-Finally, cast off all the stitches on the needle: always pull one stitch over the previous stitch until you only have 1 stitch left on the knitting needle.
+And finally, cast off all the stitches on the needle: always pull one stitch over the previous stitch until you only have 1 stitch left on the knitting needle needle.
 Pull your knitting thread through this to form a knot.

-If you want to knit a "dot pattern" like the example scarf, you can achieve this by purling a single stitch in between (from the 17th row onwards at regular intervals).
+If you want to knit a "dot pattern" as in the example scarf, you can achieve this by purling a single stitch in between (from the 17th row onwards at regular intervals).

 Your knitted piece is as good as finished.
-Sew all the threads together with a darning needle.
-Moisten the scarf and stretch it (you will probably get a scarf measuring approx. 140 x 18 cm.)
-After drying, your new Sophie scarf is ready to wear.
+Sew all the threads to the scarf with a darning needle. dampness and stretch it (you will probably get a scarf measuring approx. 140 x 18 cm) After drying, your new Sophie scarf is ready to wear.

-With all the tips and tricks from these instructions, you can get started right away and give shape to your new favourite accessory.
-Discover our wide range of yarns to suit your style and taste in our online shop.
-Show the world what you can create with a few knitting needles and some yarn!
+With all the tips and tricks from these instructions, you can get started right away and give shape to your new favorite accessory.
+Discover our wide range of yarns to suit your style and taste in our online store.
+Show the world what you can conjure up with a few knitting needles and a little yarn !

 Must Have